Why am I an internet raccoon? It’s both a simple answer and the story of my entire development as a person.

 I have always had a wild imagination and been fascinated with expressive fantasy.
 Secret magic, fantastic worlds, cartoon melodrama, unlimited possibilities.
 Emphasis on cartoons—I loved cartoons.
 It started as early as I can remember.
 I remember being absolutely enthralled with an episode of Teenage Mutant Ninja Turtles—the one where Mikey turns into a human—in daycare at age 4.
 I was also obsessed with Disney’s Pinocchio in preschool, even winning a costume contest as the puppet in my mom’s labor-of-love makeshift outfit.

 I received an NES for Christmas around age 5 and took to it like a duck to water.
 My kindergarten journals are stuffed with drawings and references to Mario and Mega Man.
 In early elementary school I wrote Mega Man fan fiction on the classroom’s Apple 2.
-I remember pouring over laminated pages of old Nintendo Power issues for whole library periods.
+I remember poring over laminated pages of old Nintendo Power issues for whole library periods.
 Games back then held tantalizing secrets that were only traded on the playground and I would often daydream about all the possibilities.
 I wanted to be a robot like Mega Man or (eventually) a badass like Sonic so badly.